suhanigoel24/DevOps-Notes-/Jenkins/Jenkins Introduction.md

 ## 3. DevOps Introduction

+DevOps is a set of practices hat combines software development and IT operations.
+It aims to shorten the systems development cycle and provides continuous delivery with high software quality.

 - Still, another problem remained:
     Code worked on the **developer’s machine** but often failed in **production**.